 Bearish Engulfing Candle Explained By Data

 The theory touted by mainstream financial publications that the Bearish Engulfing candle is a bearish reversal pattern is not supported by the data.
-57% of Bearish Engulfing candles produce a 3.7% profit over the next 10 days.
-This also means that 43% of the time, it produces a -3.5% loss or a 3.5% gain if you short the trade.
+57% of Bearish Engulfing candles produce a 3.7% profit over the next ten days.
+This also means that 43% of the time, it produces a 3.5% loss or a 3.5% gain if you short the trade.

-Our testing shows the Bearish Engulfing candle indicates bearish sentiment but results in a bullish move over the next 10 trading days.
+Our testing shows the Bearish Engulfing candle indicates bearish sentiment but results in a bullish move over the next ten trading days.

 The Psychology of the Bearish Engulfing Candle

 The Bearish Engulfing candle’s psychology is that buyers are optimistic and push up prices during the first day.
-On the second day, prices collapse due to extreme pessimism; this is shown in the long red bearish candle.
+On the second day, prices collapse due to extreme pessimism, shown in the long red/filled bearish candle.